Skip to main content

 What does AI automation implementation cost for a small business?

-Custom AI automation implementations for small businesses typically range from $2,500 to $15,000 depending on complexity, number of integrations, and whether the agency includes post-implementation support.
-Simple single-workflow automations (lead form to CRM to email sequence) run $2,500-5,000.
+Custom implementations for small businesses typically range from $2,500 to $15,000.
+Single-workflow builds (lead form to CRM to email) run $2,500-5,000.
 Multi-system implementations covering 3-5 workflows run $8,000-15,000.
-Ongoing maintenance and optimization retainers run $500-2,000/month.
-Be cautious of quotes significantly below these ranges — they typically indicate shallow implementations that require significant rework.
+Ongoing retainers are $500-2,000 per month.
+Quotes significantly below these ranges usually indicate shallow builds requiring costly rework within 90 days.

 Should I hire a freelancer or an automation agency?